 It is essential to select your group based on your availability and personality.
 While some groups meet weekly, others may meet monthly.
 There are also online support groups.Benefits of Joining a Support Group

-Being part of a pain support group can provide individuals with a sense of community.
+Being part of a pain support group can give individuals a sense of community.
 According to a study by the Asian Pacific Resource and Research Center for Women, the experience can improve overall outcomes in physical and social activities.

-Chronic pain support groups can offer members a platform to speak about their personal struggles.
-Although this could be done by a medical professional, some doctors are not prepared to handle the depression and the social isolation of chronic pain.
+Chronic pain support groups can offer members a platform to discuss their struggles.
+Although this could be done by a medical professional, some doctors are unprepared to handle the depression and the social isolation of chronic pain.
 In a support group setting, many people empathize with each other.

-Both in-person and online support groups are great options and equally viable for those suffering from chronic pain.
+Both in-person and online support groups are excellent options and equally viable for chronic pain patients.
 But according to Mayo Health, there are some risks involved with online support groups.
-Poorly organized online groups may lead to scams and misinformation.
-Online support groups may also cause additional feelings of isolation.
+Poorly organized online groups may lead to scams and misinformation, and Online support groups may also cause different feelings of isolation.

 It is essential to do research when considering joining a support group.
-You want a group that fits your personality, but you also want one that is properly organized.
+You want a group that fits your personality but also one that is properly organized.
 Only attend those you find through trusted sources to avoid falling into scams or untrustworthy groups.What to Expect in a Pain Support Group

 When you are ready to join a new pain support group, look at it as joining a new club.
 You will likely be asked to give some background information, like your age and the pain you are experiencing.

 You can expect to hear other people talk about their experiences, frustrations, and triumphs.
 You may be asked to say something about yourself.
-If you don't feel comfortable sharing your own experiences, it is okay to say no. However, sharing something can be a great confidence boost and help you feel included in the group.
+If you don't feel comfortable sharing your experiences, saying no is okay.
+However, sharing something can boost confidence and help you feel included in the group.

-Even if the first session isn't what you were expecting, continue to attend a few more.
+Even if the first session isn't what you expected, continue attending a few more.
 The more sessions you participate in, the more likely you will find others you can relate with.
 This will also increase your sense of community belonging.How Support Groups Help Pain Management

 Pain support groups fill this social void.
-Members can offer tips for dealing with pain, which others can use in their daily routine.
+Members can offer tips for dealing with pain, which others can use in their daily routines.
 Some groups may also have a resident professional who can give medical tips.
-In a nutshell, pain support groups provide mental and emotional stability, which members can use to take back their lives.How to Find Local Chronic Pain Support Groups
+Pain support groups provide mental and emotional stability, which members can use to take back their lives.How to Find Local Chronic Pain Support Groups

 Below are several chronic pain support groups in the Greater Sacramento area: